seldonsmule/tesla/README.md

 3/6/2021 - updated for new tesla authentication method

+will require a python app for the initial token

 # Telsa class
 This class is an example of how to use the unpublished tesla APIs to get information about a tesla and to change settings.
 # Needed documentation